 In the New Testament, there are several men by the name of Judas.
 These are:

-1-Judas Iscariot – He is one of the disciples of Jesus who followed Him for three and a half years (Mark 3:19).
+He is one of the disciples of Jesus who followed Him for three and a half years (Mark 3:19).
 Although, he witnessed Jesus’ ministry, His teaching, and His many miracles, he “betrayed him” (Mark 3:19) for 30 pieces of silver because of his love of money (Matthew 26:13-15).
 This amount of money was the traditional price of a slave (Exodus 21:32).
 Driven by remorse for the horrible act of unfaithfulness, “he went away and hanged himself” (Matthew 27:5).
 This he must have done immediately, for those taking Jesus to Calvary found his mangled body by the roadside as they left the city (Acts 1:18).

-He is mentioned also in the book of Acts: “The Lord told him, “Go to the house of Judas on Straight Street and ask for a man from Tarsus named Saul, for he is praying” (Acts 9:11).
+He is mentioned also in the book of Acts: “The Lord told him, “Go to the house of Judas on Straight Street and ask for a man from Tarsus named Saul, for he is praying” (ch.
+9:11).
 The record gives no information concerning this Judas, or why Saul had been led to his house.

 In His service,